 A key difference is an employee works in the business and is part of it, while independent contractors and subcontractors run their own businesses and are only supplying a service.
 They can choose their own hours of work and must pay for their own insurance, sick leave, holidays and super contributions.

 Before bringing any new worker or contractor on board, always check whether the working arrangement is legally deemed to be employment or a contract.
-To help you decide, the Australian Tax Office (ATO) has an Employee or contractor decision tool on its website.
+To help you decide, the Australian Tax Office (ATO) has resources on its website.

 There are many misconceptions about hiring an independent contractor, according to the ATO.